bCourses Grade Distribution Tool

 Overview

-The UC Berkeley Grade Distribution Tool is a new feature embedded within the bCourses learning management system (LMS) designed to provide instructors with detailed insights into student final grades across multiple dimensions.
-This tool allows instructors to visualize grade trends over multiple terms/years, break down grades by various demographic factors, analyze how well prior courses prepared students, and guide efforts to create a more inclusive, supportive, and effective learning environment.
+The UC Berkeley Grade Distribution Tool is a feature embedded within the bCourses learning management system (LMS) designed to provide instructors with detailed insights into student final grades across multiple dimensions.
+This tool allows instructors to visualize grade trends over multiple terms/years, break down grades by various demographic factors, analyze how well prior courses have prepared students, and guide efforts to create a more inclusive, supportive, and effective learning environment.

 Any information gathered from this tool should be used in conjunction with other available information sources, and in conversation with the CTL and other partners.